 5.3 Law School Admissions Test (LSAT)

 Applicants are not required to take the Law School Admissions Test (LSAT), but it may be of value in assessing an applicant's potential for success.
-Lincoln recommends that all applicants, especially those who do not have at least two years of college work and students admitted after a prior disqualification, take the LSAT.
+Lincoln recommends that all applicants take this exam.